 Even with the March Consumer Price Index report showing inflation slowing, I still expect the Federal Reserve to raise short-term rates one more time following their May meeting before pausing rate increases.
 This should be the catalyst that allows mortgage rates to start trending lower at a more consistent pace than we have seen so far this year.
 My current forecast is that rates will continue to move lower with occasional spikes, and that they will hold below 6% in the second half of this year.

 Utah Days on Market

-❱ The average time it took to sell a home in the counties covered by this report dropped eight days compared to the first quarter of 2021.
+❱ The average time it took to sell a home in the counties covered by this report rose 42 days compared to the same period in 2022.

-❱ During first quarter, it took an average of 24 days to sell a home in the region.
-Market time fell year over year.
-It also took 4 fewer days for a home to sell than in the final quarter of last year.
+❱ During the quarter, it took an average of 67 days to sell a home, which was an increase of 9 days compared to the final quarter of 2022.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.